 More concerning were the overcast skies and the forecast for rain later in the day.
-My body was screaming for rest but I felt I needed to go out and explore as much of the city as I could before the rains came.
-Denver is really a beautiful city with everything you’d expect in a metropolitan setting – great restaurants, shopping, bars, museums,parks, theater, etc. – but set against the backdrop of majestic Rocky Mountains.
+My body was screaming for rest but I felt compelled to go out and explore as much of the city as I could before the rains came.
+Denver is really a beautiful city with everything you’d expect in a metropolitan setting – great restaurants, shopping, bars, museums, parks, theater, etc. – but set against the backdrop of majestic Rocky Mountains.
 Getting around town is pretty easy due to a great light rail system as well as a free shuttle service up and down the 16th Street Mall.

 When the rains finally did come, I found a great way to spend the time by taking a tour of the Denver Mint – it was short enough to keep my interest and long enough to keep me dry.
 The walk to Coors Field was also great – up 16th street into the LoDo neighborhood, one of the oldest settlements in the city.
 My favorite section was Larimar Square where you can easily spend the entire afternoon.
-I had a great lunch at a place called Tamayo.
+I had a great lunch at a great restaurant called Tamayo.

 Coors Field is on 20th and Blake right in the heart of the downtown setting.
 It’s in the retro style that became popular with all of the new stadiums built in the 90s using Camden Yards as their model.
 Coors Field still very much has the feel of a new stadium although it’s the 3rd oldest in the NL.

 I got to the park early and the ushers were still drying off the seats.
 There was a steady drop in the temps and it was already breezy and chilly 90 minutes before first pitch.
-Not being prepared for the cold, I was forced to buy a Denver Broncos sweat jacket earlier in the day which almost killed me to put on given that I’ve been a hard-core Raider fan since my pre-school days.
+Not being prepared for the cold, I was forced to buy a Denver Broncos sweat jacket earlier in the day which almost killed me to put on given that I’ve been a hard-core Oakland Raiders fan since my pre-school days.

 The layout of the park is really nice with some interesting features and places to eat.
 I can safely say that it is probably the only major sports venue in the world where you can buy Rocky Mountain Oysters!
 In my opinion the best place to eat was The Sandlot Brewery – which is the birthplace of Blue Moon beer.
-They had plenty of great local brews on tap, a great carving station and some really cool Rockies decor.
+They had plenty of great local brews on tap, a great carving station and some really cool Rockies décor.

 A cool and unique section of the park is ‘The Rockpile’ – where I hear seats can go as low as $5 each.
 It is in the outfield upper level and offers not only great views of the field but of the Rocky Mountains as well.
 The area below it beyond the outfield fence has a really cool recreation of a mountain setting with giant fir trees, a running spring and huge boulders.
 The smoking section in the outfield had a sign reminding patrons that smoking was ok – but ‘No Marijuana’.

 The crowd was sparse but very friendly and laid back with no one really getting on the opposing players.
 I got to experience some of the game play that Coors field is noted for with 6 HRs being hit – 3 of them by Pirate star Andrew McCutchen who broke out of a slump in grand fashion.
 The temps continued to drop steadily throughout the game.
-An old woman sitting in my aisle saw me blowing on my hands every 8 seconds and gave me a pair of hand warmers!
+A woman sitting in my aisle saw me blowing on my hands every 8 seconds and gave me a pair of hand warmers!
 I don’t think that would ever happen in New York!
-Once I had the hand warmers, I went and bought a pair of Rockies gloves (which I’ll probably never wear again) to put them inside. – Even with the gloves, the cold temps (now in the low 40s) got the better of me and I bailed in the middle of the 8th.
+Once I had the hand warmers, I went and bought a pair of Rockies gloves to put them inside. – Even with the gloves, the cold temps (now in the low 40s) got the better of me and I bailed in the middle of the 8th.
 I walked back to 16th street and took the shuttle back to my hotel where a nice surprise of free cookies and milk for guests was waiting for me.

 Tomorrow I head to the desert of Arizona where I don’t expect I’ll be needing any hand warmers.

-Fans – B – Friendly, laid back.
+Fans – B+ – Friendly, laid back.
 Not hard core fans but supportive of their team and happy to talk baseball.
 Tolerant of ‘outsiders’.
 Was given hand warmers!